-How a Child Injury Lawyer in NY Can Help You
+How a Child Injury Lawyer in NY Will Help You

-We understand how hard it can be to watch your child suffer.
-And while nothing can turn back time and eliminate your child’s pain, you can take steps to hold the at-fault party responsible for their negligent behavior.
+We understand how hard it is to watch your child suffer.
+While nothing can turn back time and eliminate your child’s pain, you can take steps to hold the at-fault party responsible for their negligent behavior.

 We are here to help.
-Our team can take the burden off of you by:
+Our team will take the burden off of you by:

 Keeping You Updated

-We can provide you with the 24/7 support you deserve during this painful time.
-We can handle the process from start to finish, keeping you informed and freeing up your time to focus your attention on your family.
+We will provide you with the 24/7 support you deserve during this painful time.
+Our team will handle the legal process from start to finish, keeping you informed and freeing up your time to focus your attention on your family.

-We will take steps to determine who is at-fault for your child’s injuries so that we can hold that person financially responsible for your losses.
+We will take steps to determine who is at fault for your child’s injuries so we could hold that party financially responsible for your losses.
 Depending on how the injury happened, the liable party could be:

-We will gather any and all evidence related to your case—including eyewitness statements, police reports, medical records, and surveillance video—to build the strongest possible case.
+We will gather any and all evidence related to your case—including eyewitness statements, police reports, medical records, and surveillance and dashcam video—to build the strongest possible case.
 With this evidence, we will prove:

 We will gather medical bills, receipts, and other documents to calculate the extent of your financial losses.
-We will also calculate and claim the noneconomic damages, like the pain and suffering your child has experienced.
+We will also calculate and claim non-economic damages, like the pain and suffering your child has experienced.

-If you are ready to have a child injury lawyer in NY get to work on your case right away or you would just like legal guidance to make a more informed decision on how to proceed with your case, contact Friedman & Simon, L.L.P. today at (516) 932-0400 for a free, no-risk evaluation of your case.
+If you are ready to have a child injury lawyer in NY get to work on your case right away, or if you would just like legal guidance to make a more informed decision on how to proceed, contact Friedman & Simon, L.L.P. today for a free, no-risk evaluation of your case.